Joint Multitarget Detection and Tracking with mmWave Radar: MNOMP-SPA-KF

 $\mathbf v (t) \sim \mathcal N (\mathbf{0},{\mathbf R}(t))$, and ${\mathbf R}(t)$ is a scaled ${\rm CRB}([p_x,p_y]^{\rm T})$ evaluated at $[\hat{p}_x(t),\hat{p}_y(t)]^{\rm T}$, i.e., ${\mathbf R}(t)=\kappa {\rm CRB}([\hat{p}_x(t),\hat{p}_y(t)]^{\rm T})$ and $\kappa>1$.

 We perform two numerical simulations to validate the good approximation of 2D-MNOMP.
+The scenario consists of five strong targets with an integrated SNR of 25 dB and one weak target with an integrated SNR of 18 dB.
+The confidence ellipse is plotted using the integrated SNR of the weak target.
 The probability of gate $P_G$ is set as $P_G = 0.95$, where the definition of $P_G$ is below eq. (\ref{2DGate}).
-After conducting 300 Monte Carlo (MC) trials, we present the measurement results and the corresponding confidence ellipses in Fig. \ref{confidence}.
-A simple approach would be to represent the measurement distribution using a circle, where the covariance of the measurements \(\mathbf{z}(t)\) in (\ref{pseudomeasurementmnomp}) is modeled as a scaled identity matrix.
+After conducting 500 Monte Carlo (MC) trials, we present the measurement results and the corresponding confidence ellipse in Fig. \ref{confidence}, where Fig. \ref{ell1} and Fig. \ref{ell2} depict the confidence ellipses corresponding to the target located at positions $[-2.8,7.5]^{\rm T}$ and $[3.2,7.5]^{\rm T}$, respectively.
+A simple approach would be to represent the measurement distribution using a circle, where the covariance of the measurements \(\mathbf{z}(t)\) in (\ref{pseudomeasurement}) is modeled as a scaled identity matrix.
 The radius of the circle is calculated as the average of the major and minor axes of the ellipse.
-However, as shown in Fig. \ref{confidence} (a) and (b), this simplification does not accurately capture the distribution of the estimates of 2D-MNOMP.
-In contrast, $93\%$ and $96\%$ of the estimates fall within the confidence ellipse with $\kappa=1$ and $\kappa=1.2$, respectively, which demonstrates that the CRB do encapsulates the correlation of the measurements output by 2D-MNOMP.
+However, as shown in Fig. \ref{confidence}, this simplification does not accurately capture the distribution of the estimates of 2D-MNOMP.
+In contrast, $94\%$ and $95\%$ of the estimates fall within the confidence ellipse with $\kappa=1$ and $\kappa=1.2$, respectively.
+Note that the 2D-MNOMP method closely approaches the CRB of a single target, and the CRB information can be incorporated into the data association process during multitarget tracking, thereby enhancing the overall algorithm's performance.